5 Tips to Help Strengthen Your Immune System

 Consider your sleep “hygiene”, or the environment and routines you keep to promote good sleep.
 Limit screen time at night, and aim for 7-9 hours of continuous sleep.
 Sleep with an eye mask to block light and optimize melatonin production, which even low light from clocks and phones can disrupt.
 Melatonin is a potent antioxidant and also hormone that promotes sleep and a healthy circadian rhythm.

-Stay Hydrated
+#2: Stay Hydrated

 Drinking lots of water is essential for immune health, especially during the colder months of the year.
 Not only does it help the body eliminate toxins, but it helps keep lymph fluid flowing.
 The lymph system is a network of organs and vessels that move immune cells throughout the body.

-Eat a Clean, Anti-Inflammatory Diet
+#3: Eat a Clean, Anti-Inflammatory Diet

 A “clean” diet means choosing whole, unprocessed foods (think, quinoa instead of pasta), rich in vitamins and minerals (i.e., veggies, herbs, spices), as often as possible.
-Your body has a natural inflammatory response foods high in sugar, alcohol, preservatives, artificial flavors and many other common ingredients.
+Your body has a natural inflammatory response to foods high in sugar, alcohol, preservatives, artificial flavors, and many other common ingredients.
 Avoiding these foods helps to reduce the background, systemic inflammation our body tries to manage daily.

-Focus on foods that are high in antioxidants, vitamin C, vitamin D, and zinc, which have all been shown to support immune health.
+Focus on eating foods that are high in antioxidants, vitamin C, vitamin D, and zinc, which have all been shown to support immune health.
 Include nutrient-dense mushrooms, berries, seeds & nuts in your recipes, and limit animal fats and sweeteners.

 If you can’t get all of the support you need from your meals, consider adding dietary supplements that support daily immune health.
 In addition to the vitamins listed above, botanical supplements can deliver a concentrated shot right when you need it.